CleverCloud/documentation/content/doc/CLI/getting_started.md

 ---
 type: docs
+title: Install
+weight: 1
-title: Getting started with Clever Cloud CLI
+shortdesc: Getting started with Clever Cloud CLI
-position: 1
-shortdesc: Installing and using the Clever Cloud CLI tool
 tags:
 - cli
 - reference
 keywords:
 - clever-tools
 - get started
+aliases:
+- /doc/administrate/clever-tools/getting_started

 ---

 In addition to the Clever Cloud console, you can manage your addons and applications from the command line with Clever Tools.